 Your brand promise defines what makes your company unique and what values your company holds that differentiate your brand from the competition.
-These will be the words that help you position your brand in the market.
+These words will help you position your brand in the market.

-The identity of your brand is all about what people see and hear from it.
+Your brand's identity is all about what people see and hear from it.
 It includes your slogan, logo, tone of voice, and brand guidelines.
 Your motto should define what your business stands for in a short, concise sentence.

-Facebook’s brand promise is clearly seen in its mission statement:
+Facebook’s brand promise is seen in its mission statement:

 “To give people the power to build community and bring the world closer together.”

-And it shows it on their sign up page as a message to its new users:
+And it shows it on its sign-up page as a message to its new users:

-Apple summarizes it's brand promise in its slogan with just two words, "Think Different", which serves as a basis for their innovation purpose, and it's products.
-It also connects with their consumers by implying that those Apple fans are innovators and want to the world because they think differently from others.
+Apple summarizes its brand promise in its slogan with just two words, "Think Different", which serves as a basis for its innovation purpose and its products.
+It also connects with their consumers by implying that those Apple fans are innovators and want the world because they think differently from others.